near/docs/docs/5.api/rpc/introduction.md

 ## RPC Providers

-There are multiple [RPC providers from which you can choose from](./providers.md).
+There are multiple [RPC providers which you can choose from](./providers.md).
 These providers will work as intermediaries to help you interact with the NEAR network.

 <hr class="subsection" />